jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 5. RI Ring Indicator (active low)
 6. TXD Serial input to RockBLOCK, **so it's really RX** -- *To be connected to pin 8 (UART TX) of your raspberry pi*
 7. SLP Sleep control (pull to ground to switch off)
-8. 5V 5V in power supply (450mA limit) -- *To be connected to one of the 5V power pin of your raspberry pí, e.g. pin 2*
+8. 5V 5V in power supply (450mA limit) -- *To be connected to one of the 5V power pin of your raspberry pi, e.g. pin 2*
 9. BAT 3.7V power supply (450mA limit)
 10. GND Ground -- *To be connected to a ground pin of your raspberry pi, e.g. pin 39*